bastienbosser/raspberry_project/README.md

 multiple hosts; providing basic mechanisms for deployment, maintenance, and scaling of applications."

-So, the question is legitimate: Why a Setup on Raspberry Pi ?
+So, it is legitimate to think why should we use this setup on Raspberry Pi.
 There are many reasons for that:
 - The challenge
-- It's experimental, so we learned lot of things about how things work.
+- It's experimental, so we learned a lot of things about how things work.
-- If an application is enough optimize to work on Raspberry Pi (like WebApp or WebSite), the traffic can be manage with that solution, so you will not be forced to take a server immediatly
+- If an application is enough optimized to work on Raspberry Pi (like WebApp or WebSite), the traffic can be managed with that solution, so you will not be forced to take a server immediatly.
-- You can learn to manage k3s on local solution, with a very low cost.
+- You can learn to manage k3s on a local solution, at a very low cost.

 ## Let's start!